ajturner/highearthorbit.com/index.md

 ### about

 Andrew Turner is the Director and CTO of the [Esri R&amp;D in Washington, DC](http://dc.esri.com) developing new technology for open data, civic technology and geospatial web collaboration.

+Andrew's work focuses on cross-domain collaboration and democratizing the map making process -- creating open tools for cartography and analysis.
+In 2006, he published the popular and widely regarded book [Introduction to Neogeography] which led an industry shift of the GIS market.
+He is a world-renowned speaker, author, advocate and engineer for crowd-sourced geospatial technology and a successful entrepreneur that has grown and exited two companies through acquisition.

+Andrew's team are developing new technologies for government and citizen collaboration to build communities.
+This includes the global [ArcGIS Hub](http://hub.arcgis.com) for open access to authoritative data, as well as open-source and interactive tools and applications to build and share insights and solutions.
+Andrew is an active member in many organizations developing and supporting open standards such as the OpenStreetMap, Open Geospatial Consortium, Open Web Foundation, OSGeo, and World Wide Web Consortium.
+He is also the co-founder of CrisisCommons, a global community of volunteers leveraging technology to assist in building solutions for disaster response, recovery and rebuilding.

-He is the author of [Introduction to Neogeography], co-founder of CrisisCommons, and a resident of Capitol Hill, DC.
+He is a resident of Capitol Hill in Washington, DC.

 #### developer